Understanding Your Membership Rights in an LLC

 Who Runs the Affairs of the LLC?

-Unless the operating agreement provides to the contrary, the rights and obligations of each LLC member(s) is/are co-equal under the law.
-You can have passive members who assume no active involvement in the operations of the company except NJ law permits passive members to vote for a managing member(s) and/or officers.
-If the members are active members then, unless limited in the operating agreement,they have equal rights in the management, access and inspection of the books and records of the LLC, and to a formal accounting of the company’s affairs.
-A member’s interest in the company’s assets and property is not assignable, or subject to attachment or execution, to satisfy personal obligations, but their membership certificates can be seized by creditors.
+Unless the operating agreement provides to the contrary, the rights and obligations of each LLC member(s) is/are coequal under the law.
+You can have passive members who assume no active involvement in the company’s operations, except that NJ law permits passive members to vote for a managing member(s) and/or officers.
+If the members are active members, unless limited in the operating agreement, they have equal rights in the management, access to, and inspection of the LLC’s books and records, and to a formal accounting of the company’s affairs.
+A member’s interest in the company’s assets and property is not assignable or subject to attachment or execution to satisfy personal obligations, but their membership certificates can be seized by creditors.

 An LLC Member is a Fiduciary to His or Her Co-Members

 As a member of a New Jersey LLC, it is important to understand a legal term called a “fiduciary relationship”.
-A fiduciary relationship means a relationship based upon trust, confidence, loyalty and good faith between LLC members.
+A fiduciary relationship is one based on trust, confidence, loyalty, and good faith between LLC members.
 The law imposes this standard unless modified in writing.
-All members of the LLC owe a reciprocal fiduciary duty to the other members within their company.
+All members of the LLC owe a reciprocal fiduciary duty to the other members of the LLC.

-New Jersey law allows for legal action to be taken by any member who is the victim of a breach of fiduciary duty by a co-member.
+New Jersey law allows any member who is a victim of a co-member’s breach of fiduciary duty to take legal action.
 These claims arise if a member, typically a majority member or members, operates the business in a manner that is detrimental to the minority members of the company.
-For example, majority members cannot involve the company in a business venture merely for their own personal gain.
-All decisions by majority members on behalf of the company must be made in good faith and must be made purely in the best interests of the company.
+For example, the majority of members cannot involve the company in a business venture merely for their own personal gain.
+All decisions by majority members on behalf of the company must be made in good faith and in the company’s best interests.

 It is important that all members understand that the fiduciary duty of good faith and fair dealing requires honesty and transparency.
-Majority members must provide proper information regarding business decisions to all minority members.
+The majority of members must provide proper information regarding business decisions to all minority members.
 If they give false, misleading, or intentionally inaccurate information, they can be subjected to a claim of breach of their fiduciary duty.
-When a member brings a breach of fiduciary duty claim questioning a transaction and where most members gain a significant profit, the burden of proving that the transaction was fair and equitable for all members falls on the majority member(s).
+When a member brings a breach of fiduciary duty claim questioning a transaction, and where most members gain a significant profit, the burden of proving that the transaction was fair and equitable for all members falls on the majority member(s).

 Legal Liability of an LLC and Its Member(s)